POORY-AZARE/php.teamwork/README.md

 ### Feature 1

-Include more detailed information about Feature 1 here.
+Customers can fill out a registration form and select their preferred vehicle from the available cars for a test drive.
+After confirming the date and time for the test, they will receive an email confirmation..
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 2